royalwcheese55/python-project/session-5-advaned-concepts/homework.md

 ## Concept Questions
-- What is a decorator in Python, and where is it used?
+- What is a decorator in Python, and where is it used? its a higher order function to help reuse the code, it wraps another function or method to modify its behavior without changing its code.

-- What's the difference between a generator and a regular function that returns a list?
+- What's the difference between a generator and a regular function that returns a list? generator return one at a time using yield, return just return the whole list.

-- When would you choose generators over lists, and what are the memory implications?
+- When would you choose generators over lists, and what are the memory implications? when you want faster and less memory, generator use O(n)

 - Explain the difference between threading, multiprocessing, and asyncio in Python
+threading: Runs multiple threads within one process.
+Good for I/O-bound tasks (network, disk).
+multiprocessing: Runs multiple separate processes, each with its own Python interpreter and memory.
+Achieves true parallelism, best for CPU-bound tasks (heavy computation).
+asyncio: Single-threaded, single-process concurrency using an event loop. use await.

 - What is the Global Interpreter Lock (GIL)?
-How does it affect threading and multiprocessing?
+How does it affect threading and multiprocessing? only one thread can execute Python bytecode at a time, even on multi-core CPUs.
+It simplifies memory management but limits parallel execution. no affect on multiprocessing but force threading to take turn.

 - When to use threading, asyncio, multiprocess?
-- What are CPU-bound vs IO-bound tasks?
+Use threading when you have a small–medium number of I/O-bound tasks Use asyncio when you need to handle lots of concurrent I/O (e.g.,files need to be read, external files/ hundreds/thousands of sockets or HTTP requests)
+Use multiprocessing for CPU-bound work (heavy computation, ML, image processing)

-- What's the difference between yield and return in a function
+- What's the difference between yield and return in a function yield pause a function and return one value.

-- What's the difference between using open() with explicit close() vs using the with statement
+- What's the difference between using open() with explicit close() vs using the with statement open() + close() → manual, unsafe if you forget or error occurs with open() → automatic cleanup, exception-safe, best practice

 - How to handle exceptions?
-Why is exception handling important?
+Why is exception handling important? try/except less error, Makes code more robust, safe, and user-friendly
 ---

 ## Coding Questions